Andalucia Road Trip: The Perfect 10-14 Day Itinerary

 Paved street lined with white buldings and tropical plants

-The drive from Marbella to Ronda is stunning, one of the best during this road trip in Andalucia.
-Situated between the natural parks of the Sierra de Grazalema and the Sierra de las Nieves, Ronda sits in a bowl surrounded by dramatic mountains.
+The drive from Marbella to Ronda is one of the most memorable stretches of this AndalucĂa road trip.
+The road climbs steadily into the mountains, with long views opening out as you approach Ronda, which sits dramatically between the Sierra de Grazalema and the Sierra de las Nieves, surrounded by rugged peaks on all sides.

 Spanish town perched on a cliff above a gorge and bridge